 - Start using Google’s Ad Audit Tools.

 - Regularly monitor the information from the Reporting API.
-If you see the heavy ad error, find out the source of the creative.
+If you see a heavy ad error, find out the source of the creative.
 Inform the sender party before many such creatives are delivered.

 - Search for ad validation tools online (examples include HTML5 Validator, Advalidation, and Creativeqa).
 You’ll find validators that can review your ads with just a drag and drop.